PRISM Study-Pruritus Relief Through Itch Scratch Modulation

 - Unresolved acute secondary dermatoses active (unresolved) in the last (a) 4 weeks: localized contact dermatitis, environmental exposures, superficial burns, or viral exanthems; (b) 8 weeks: skin or environmental infestations, such as scabies, lice, or bed bugs.

 - History of a major psychiatric disorder such as bipolar disorder or schizophrenia.
-History of substance abuse in the last 3 years.
-Individuals using sedating antidepressants.
-Individuals using non-sedating antidepressants must be on a stable dose for a minimum of 8 weeks prior to entering the study.
+History of active substance abuse in the last 3 years.

 - Known intolerance (GI, CNS symptoms) or hypersensitivity/drug allergy to opioids.